mufan-li/mufan-li.github.io/_pages/lyapunov_escape.md

 for saddle points.

-Additionally, notice that we can take $$\beta$$ to be as large as want.
+Additionally, notice that we can take $$\beta$$ to be as large as we want.
 This implies that the amount of randomness added to gradient flow does not affect its ability to escape saddle points.
 In other words, any tiny amount of perturbation will